cardfunc/cardfunc.com/content/dev/ui/onboard.md

 </body>
 </html>
 ```
-A fully working example can be viewed is available on [GitHub](https://github.com/payfunc/onboard-example).
+A fully working example is available on [GitHub](https://github.com/payfunc/onboard-example).

 Once the user has entered their card information and successfully performed the 3D Secure authentication the form will be submitted with the follwing data in the `payment-methods` field.